Dublin Oak’s curriculum is designed both to support and challenge your son’s abilities in an English speaking environment.

-The students will also be trained in techniques in how to do timetable their study; do their homework more efficiently; make notes in all subjects; organise their notes; revise their notes; and summarize their notes using mind-maps.
+The students will also be trained in techniques in how to do timetable their study; do their homework more efficiently; make notes in all subjects; organize their notes; revise their notes, and summarize their notes using mind-maps.

 This programme has achieved wonderful results over several years and is something that students take with them when they return home.
-Many alumni have testified that they are still using these techniques effectively at university.
+Many alumni have testified that they are still using these techniques effectively in college education.